lululxvi/deepxde/docs/demos/poisson.1d.dirichlet.rst

 Implementation
 --------------
-1)first we load in the data set and define the function pde, which has the Poisson equation
+1)We first define the pde residual function of Poisson equation

 .. code-block:: python